TaylorsRus/TaylorsRus/README.md

 ### 🎯 Goals
 This year, I'm focused on:
-- Mastering imperative Roblox UI development
+- Mastering declaritive Roblox UI development
-- Using storybook plugins to optimize my UI workflow
+- Becoming less dependent on the mouse and more comfortable with keybinds
 - Better learning VS Code and Git to improve my programming speed and version control
 - Releasing my first major Roblox project

 What advice would I give to other developers? **Stop thinking about it, and just do it.**
----